1,000+ Opportunities

 620. 8269 fax

-Based on current listing details, eligibility includes: Maine-based organizations led by and serving BIPOC communities, LGBTQ+ individuals, people with disabilities, and people experiencing homelessness.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Maine-based organizations led by and serving BIPOC communities, LGBTQ+ individuals, people with disabilities, and people experiencing homelessness.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 10, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Health Equity Capacity Building Grants (HECB) are due December 10, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.